GabiK-bat/LightBarrier/README.md

 Data and R scripts used in the following publication:

-G. Krivek, E. P. N. Mahecha, F. Meier, G. Kerth, J. van Schaik (2022) Counting in the dark: estimating population size and trends of bat assemblages at hibernacula using infrared light barriers
+G. Krivek, E. P. N. Mahecha, F. Meier, G. Kerth, J. van Schaik (2023) Counting in the dark: estimating population size and trends of bat assemblages at hibernacula using infrared light barriers, *Animal Conservation*.

 Corresponding author: Gabriella Krivek, krivek.g@gmail.com